Things you need to take into account before you receive the money left to you in a Will

 It is the writer’s recommendation that no distribution be made from an estate before six (6) months from the deceased’s date of death has passed.
 This is to protect the Executor of the estate from any liability of distributing the estate too early.

 Contesting, Disputing or Challenging a Will?

 In Queensland if a person wishes to contest a Will and make a claim for further provision for the deceased’s estate they must give notice of their intention to the Executor within six (6) months from the date of the deceased’s death.
 This 6 month period is not fatal to a person’s claim against the estate as long as they file and serve their application within 9 months of the deceased’s death.
 In any event, after the 6 month period has expired the Executor is entitled to distribute the estate and will have protection of the Succession Act if any claim is then brought against the estate.

 If a claim is brought against the estate no distributions can be made from the estate until the claim is resolved.

 If you are a beneficiary under a Will in the writer’s opinion it is best not to count on receiving the money left to you under the Will until at least six months after the deceased’s date of death have passed.

-Should you require assistance with estate administration or further information please contact Turner Freeman Lawyers Estate Department on 1800 683 928 or via our online form.
+If you need any assistance with estate administration or distributing the estate as an executor please contact our Wills and Estates lawyers on 1800 683 928 or via our online form.